lbecirevic/BIS15W2024_lbecirevic/homework/hw7.md

 ## #   longevity_max_y <int>, litter_size_min_n <int>, litter_size_max_n <int>,
 ## #   reproductive_output_y <int>, offspring_size_min_mm <int>, …
 ```
+**This shows that there is some NAs in parts of the data set, specifically the non-character columns.**

 **5. Make any necessary replacements in the data such that all NA's appear as "NA".**